xxx

 Understandably, the Irish were solid favorites heading to Dallas—as many as 28 points in some betting lines.
 The Mustangs sported a 5-3-1 record and were coming off back-to-back losses to Baylor (35-26) and archrival Texas Christian (21-13).
 Adding to coach Madison Bell's problems was the fact that a leg injury would sideline star TB Doak Walker in Bell's last game before retirement.

-Walker's replacement, Kyle Rote, played the game of his life and nearly led the Mustangs to the upset of the season before a capacity crowd of 75,457.
-He "smashed and crashed" for 115y on the ground and completed 10 of 24 passes for 146y.
-Notre Dame's QB Bob Williams, who had succeeded Heisman Trophy winner Johnny Lujack, connected on 11 of 18 for 165 yards, including two touchdowns.
+Walker's replacement, Kyle Rote, played the game of his life and nearly led the Mustangs to the upset of the season before an overflow crowd of 75,457.
+Rote "smashed and crashed" for 115y on the ground and completed 10 of 24 passes for 146y.
+Notre Dame's 19-year-old QB Bob Williams, who succeeded Heisman Trophy winner Johnny Lujack, connected on 11 of 18 for 165 yards, including two touchdowns.

 Back-to-Back TDs

-After nine scoreless minutes, Notre Dame broke through when Williams hit a 42y touchdown to Bill Wightkin.
-Then came the most sensational play of the game.
-Rote handed to Johnny Champion who lofted a pass to John Milam who ran to the 6.
-However, the Irish held on downs at the one foot line.
+The most sensational play of the game came a few minutes later.
+Rote handed to Johnny Champion who lofted a pass to Zohn Milam who caught the ball on the ND 40 and ran to the 6, where DB John Petibon overtook him.
+That was a crucial play because the Irish held on downs at the one foot line.

 L: Kyle Rote (Southern Methodist University Rotunda Yearbook Class of 1950)